thomasfaddegon/social-media-dashboard/README.md

 Even though this is a front-end only project, I wanted to approach the project as if the dashboard was drawing numbers from a database rather than hardcoding the stats.
 I added all of the data to a sampleData.tsx, and then imported them into App.tsx.
 I used React components for each type of widget, and passed in all of the stats and variables as props.

 A lot of elements are dynamic on the widget as well: the text will automatically change from green to red if the numbers are negative, and it will remove the negative sign as well.
-The arrow will change from a green up arrow to a downwards red arrow using hte same logic.
-Also if the numberis above 10,000, it will automaticaly change it from 11,000 to 11k.
+The arrow will change from a green up arrow to a downwards red arrow using the same logic.
+Also if the number is above 10,000, it will automaticaly change it from 11,000 to 11k.

 The dark theme was a bit tricky, but I was able to incorporate it by storing the selected mode in state and updating it whenver the toggle was switched.
 Finding a toggle that worked took some work.
 I originally used one from DaisyUI but ran into too many bugs styling it, so I switched to HeadlessUI.
 I hadn't even heard of HeadlessUI before, but it worked perfectly and not only is a lot more customizable than Daisy, it offers excellent accessibility right out of the box.